Distributions of Matrices over $\mathbb{F}_q[x]$: Background

-\begin{remark} Notice that the theorem stated above does not apply to this case because the symmetry condition is not satisfied.
+\end{question} \begin{remark} Notice that the theorem stated above does not apply to this case because the symmetric subgroup condition is not satisfied.
 The stabilizer here is a trivial group.
 And every automorphism of $SL_n(\mathbb{R})$ will preserve the center and 2-torsion elements.
-Thus every automorphism will preserve the set $\{I_n,-I_n\}$ which means that the stabilizer cannot be realized as fixed points of involution. $\cite{EMS96}$ and $\cite{EMS97}$ cannot be applied as well because trivial group will be naturally contained in any proper parabolic $\mathbb{Q}-$subgroup. \end{remark}
+Thus every automorphism will preserve the set $\{I_n,-I_n\}$ which means that the stabilizer cannot be realized as fixed points of involution. \cite{EMS96} and \cite{EMS97} cannot be applied as well because the trivial group will be naturally contained in any proper parabolic $\mathbb{Q}-$subgroup. \end{remark}

-It's common to compare results on $\mathbb{Z}$ with results on $\mathbb{F}_q[x]$.
+It's common to compare results over $\mathbb{Z}$ with results over $\mathbb{F}_q[x]$\ (here are some papers related to counting of points on homogeneous spaces over function fields \cite{FAILAI2002142} and \cite{THUNDER20082973}).
 To imitate the Euclidean norm, we are going to take the norm given by the valuation: $\deg$.

 Here are some reasons.
-These are unique metrics such that $\mathbb{Z}$ (resp. $\mathbb{F}_q[x]$) are discrete with respect to the corresponding completion.
+These are the unique metrics such that $\mathbb{Z}$\ (resp. $\mathbb{F}_q[x]$) are discrete with respect to the corresponding completion.
 Thus they are the unique metrics for us to add restrictions to get a reasonable counting problem.

 After moving to $\mathbb{F}_q[x]$ in the rest, we will get a stronger result than what we conjecture above over $\mathbb{Z}$.
-The main reason is that $deg$ is a non-archimedean valuation.
-We will also go back to $\mathbb{C}$ to give some geometric meaning of our results.
+The main reason is that $\deg$ is a non-archimedean valuation.
+We will also go back to $\mathbb{C}$ to give some geometric meaning of our results\ (Remark~\ref{geometric}).